 How to Get Into Running: Our Top Tips and Tricks For Beginners

 Running can always be a bit of a daunting thought for beginners.
-You may be concerned about being too slow, running out of breath too quickly or that you’ll simply want to give up after a few attempts.
+You may be concerned about being too slow, running out of breath too quickly, or simply wanting to give up after a few attempts.
 But there’s no need to sweat it – we’re here to help you get on the right track with a little advice and encouragement!
 You’ll soon realise that running will do you the world of good.
 It has a multitude of physical benefits, including strengthening your muscles, improving your fitness, and helping you maintain a healthy weight.
 But that’s not all.
 Running is also great for your mind, boosting your mood and reducing stress.
 So, if embarking on this new sporting challenge is of interest to you, stay tuned and soak up our top tips for running newbies...

 Don't know where to start with running?
 First, make sure you have the correct gear, whether you run in the rain, the cold or the heat!